usnistgov/REFPROP-docs/index.md

 ```
 These lines will set the enthalpy to 10000 J/mol and the entropy to 100 J/mol-K at 300 K and 1 kPa.&nbsp; These values can be changed to any other desired values.

-## Multiple and Metastable States.
+## Multiple and Metastable States

 There are cases where an input state point can result in two separate valid states.&nbsp; The most common is temperature-enthalpy inputs.&nbsp; Viewing a P-H diagram (or a T-H diagram with very high pressures) will help show how there can be two valid states points for a given input.&nbsp; For example, nitrogen at 140 K and 1000 J/mol can exist at 6.85 MPa and at 60.87 MPa.&nbsp; When this situation occurs, Refprop returns the state with the higher density.&nbsp; For these state points , the character '&lt;' or '&gt;' can be added to the number (before or after) to find the lower or upper root, respectively.&nbsp; The example file REFPROP.XLS contains new code and an example of its use.
 These same characters can also be used to find metastable fluid states for temperature and pressure inputs.&nbsp; For example, the saturation pressure for nitrogen at 100 K is 0.778 MPa.&nbsp; Inputs of 100 K and 0.777 MPa will return a vapor state, but inputs of '100' for temperature and '0.777&gt;' for pressure will return a metastable liquid state.&nbsp; See [below](#convergence-failures-and-forcing-phase-calculations) for additional information about the use of the '&gt;' and '&lt;' symbols.

-## Intro to Pure Fluids and 2-Phase States.
+## Intro to Pure Fluids and 2-Phase States
 Defining the state of a fluid normally requires two inputs, such as pressure-temperature, temperature-enthalpy, pressure-enthalpy, and so forth.
 This is true for the single-phase states and for two-phase solutions with mixtures of fluids.
 (Some inputs may have [two solutions](#multiple-and-metastable-states), this was described earlier.)
 For pure fluids, using inputs of pressure and temperature is not sufficient to describe the state of the fluid since both remain constant between the liquid and vapor states.
 Some other property, such as quality, enthalpy, or density, is required to specify the two-phase state point for the pure fluid.
 Once the quality is known, some of the other thermodynamic properties can be calculated with the equation _M=q*M<sub>vap</sub> + (1-q)*M<sub>liq</sub>_, where _M_ is the property of interest and _q_ is the quality.
 There are several properties that cannot be calculated this way, including the heat capacities, the speed of sound, and the transport properties.
 These quantities are undefined in the two-phase region for any fluid, except _Cv_, which is defined very differently than one would expect.
 There are some people who use a different formula to calculate the speed of sound in the two phase, but it is applicable only in certain specific applications.
 In these situations, it is best to consider the properties of the liquid and of the vapor separately, and how they interact with the application being developed.

 As an example, consider _Cp_, which could be calculated from any equation of state using the quality, but thermodynamically is not defined for a two-phase mixture. _Cp_ is the heat capacity along an isobaric process and is equal to _dH/dT_ at constant _p_.
 Since pressure and temperature do not change across the two phase for a pure fluid, then that means _Cp_ would be equal to infinity because the heat capacity changes but the temperature does not, thus the definition makes it thermodynamically impossible to calculate it.&nbsp; The only place that _Cp_ can be infinity is at the critical point.